kehantan/labbook/docs/assays/plaque.rst

 #.
 Rinse the plate in a bucket of water for a few times to wash away excess crystal violet.
 #.
 Decant excess water from 6 well plate by slightly tapping the plate facing down against a paper towel.
 #.
 Leave the plate on bench to air dry.

+This protocol shows how to work with 6 well plate.
+If you want to do plaque assay in a 12 well plate, there are slight changes need to be made.

+* Cell seeding - 300,000 cells per well for next day infection
+* Use 1 mL of media instead of 1.5 mL